oozgunergen/THCalendarDatePicker/README.md

 ### CocoaPods

-Install with [CocoaPods](http://cocoapods.org) by adding the following to your Podfile:
+Install with [CocoaPods](http://cocoapods.org) by adding the following your Podfile:

 ####Objective-C